cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ### Testing and Results
 - Predictions were displayed directly in the Arduino Serial Monitor.
 - Each team tested their models on a set of 8–10 digit cards.

-Key Takeaways:
-- Certain digits (like 4, 7, 9) were harder to classify consistently.
-- Larger networks improved accuracy but risked overfitting on the small dataset.
 - Students saw how changes in neurons, layers, and optimizers impacted performance.

 Reflection Questions: